 “Behold, the servant of the Lord; let it be done to me according to your word.”

 Was this a dream?
-Or reality?
-It seemed too real to be a dream.
-And what did these words mean?
-He said she would have a child and name him Jesus.
-Jesus means “God is salvation,” and he said the child would become great and receive David’s throne.
-Doesn’t ruling over Jacob’s house forever mean becoming the Messiah?
-Also, what does it mean to be the Son of the Most High, a holy child, a child to be called the Son of God?
-She had confessed that she hoped his words would be fulfilled, but it was hard to believe readily.
-She was just an ordinary person from a poor family who had to work day by day to make ends meet.
-Why would such a thing happen to her?
+Or was it real?
+The figure’s presence had felt far too real to be just a dream.
+And what did his words mean?
+He said that she would have a child and should name him Jesus.
+Jesus—that name meant “God is salvation.”
+He said the child would one day become great and would receive David’s throne.
+Didn’t reigning over the house of Jacob forever mean he would be the Messiah?
+And what could it possibly mean for the child to be called the Son of the Most High?

-Mary ran home to tell about all this.
-As she flung open the door, there was a stranger inside.
+Driven by urgency, Mary hurried home to tell someone what had happened.
+When she flung open the door, she found a stranger inside.

 “Mom.”

-“Why such a fuss?
+“Why all the ruckus?
 Come, greet our guest.
-He’s come from afar to bring good news.”
+He’s come from afar to share good news.”

 “Nice to meet you.
 You must be Mary.”